robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Brittany turned to me.
 Her eyes shone.

 "Oh Charli, Harri's folks are so lovely!"
 I smiled but didn't say anything.
-"You— are coming, aren't you?"
+"You —  are coming, aren't you?"

 I thought for a moment.